The Old Bell, Malmesbury: The oldest hotel in England?

-The Old Bell and the English Civil War
+Civil War

-Malmesbury was of strategic importance during the early stages of the English Civil War between parliamentary and royalist forces in the 1640s. it was twice taken by storm by parliamentary soldiers and on both occasions the two sides clashed with artillery and muskets immediately outside the Old Bell.
+Malmesbury was of strategic importance during the early stages of the Civil War between parliamentary and royalist forces in the 1640s. it was twice taken by storm by parliamentary soldiers and on both occasions the two sides clashed with artillery and muskets immediately outside the Old Bell.
 The musket fire and artillery did considerable damage to the west front of the Abbey, next to the Bell.
 Many impact marks resulting from the fighting can still be seen on the masonry of the Abbey.

 A parliamentary force commanded by Sir William Waller attacked the town on 21 March 1644.
 Waller's men attempted to take the town by marching up Abbey Row, the road on which the Old Bell stands.
 The royalist garrison fought back and there was two days of fighting in the immediate area of the hotel before the royalists surrendered on the morning of 22 March.

 The royalists re-took Malmesbury, without a fight, later in 1643.
 Another parliamentary army, commanded by Colonel Edward Massey besieged the town in May 1644.
 Massey's tactics were almost identical to those of Waller.
 On the morning of 25 May a troop of musketeers marched up Abbey Row and overran the royalist troops who were positioned close to the Old Bell.
 After this the town remained under the control of the army of the parliament for the rest of the war.